 Welcome Message - Superintendent of Schools

-It is my great pleasure to welcome everyone back for the 2019-2020 school year.
-We hope you had an enjoyable summer break.
+It is my pleasure to welcome everyone back for the 2020-2021 school year.
+I hope you had a safe and enjoyable summer.
 To our new families and staff, welcome to the Northland School Division (NSD) family.